Tuesday, 23 August 2011

 Grilled Coley Fillet with Herb Baked New Potatoes and Mushrooms

 Coley is one of the sustainable types of fish which is perfect for eating instead of the desperately endangered Atlantic cod or haddock.
 It is a white, meaty fish, just like cod or haddock, and where it is cooked properly, coley can be every bit as tasty and enjoyable as its distant cousins.
-Coley is known by a number of different names just in the UK alone, such as coalfish, saithe or cuddlings.
+Coley is known by a number of different names just in the UK alone, such as coalfish, saithe or cuddies.
 In the US, coley is commonly linked with pollack and the two are known collectively as pollock.

 Ingredients per Serving